-Level I FW at KVCC OTA consists of 3 one-week experiences in a variety of settings.
-It is primarily observation with limited participation.
+Level I FW at KVCC OTA consists of 2 one-week experiences in a variety of settings and a remote case study and situation-based "virtual week".
+It is primarily observation and/or simulation with limited participation.
 Level I Fieldwork occurs during the summer session between the first and second years.
 Level I Fieldwork is a 2 credit course and is imbedded in the 5 week intensive summer semester with OTS 107 and OTS 109.
 Some students may need to complete COM 104 in the summer semester as well.
 This is typically completed after the 5 week OTA program intensive.
 Students must successfully complete all semester 1 and semester 2 coursework and must register for this summer course prior to its commencement.